TosinAremu/LITA-Captstone-Project/README.md

 #### 3. Power BI Dashboard
 - Imported the cleaned data and SQL query results into Power BI.
 - Designed an interactive  dashboard with the follwing visualisations.
-  1. A pie chart displaying the distribution of subscription types.
+  1. A pie chart displaying the distribution of subscription by region.
-  2. A line chart showing trends in cancellation over time.
+  2. A line chart showing seasonal subscription trends over time.
-  3. A bar chart illustrating customer retention rates segmented by subscription type.
+  3. A bar chart illustrating top subscriptions for the period.
+  4. A donut showcasing subscription by their status (Active or Cancelled)
+  5. A matrix showing total cancellation by customers
+  6. A line displaying subscription type by the profit they've generated over time.
 - Set up slicers for products categories and regions to filter data dynamically.

 #### Customer Data Analysis Approaches